 - Mayim Bialik as the younger version of Bette Midler's character in Beaches.

-- Harrison Ford recommended River Phoenix for young Indiana Jones in The Last Crusade movie specifically because he reminded him of himself at that age.
+- Harrison Ford recommended River Phoenix for young Indiana Jones in Indiana Jones and the Last Crusade specifically because he reminded him of himself at that age.

 - Rachael Leigh Cook as the young Parker Posey in the movie adaptation of The House of Yes.